 When planning a large or a small wedding make sure the venue has room for everyone to mingle with ease.
 Nothing puts a damper on your special day than feeling cramped for space.

-Some venues provide the space for a certain timeframe, others include chairs, linen, dinnerware etc. Compare what is included vs having to rent them on top of venue rental.
+Some venues provide the space for a certain timeframe, others include chairs, linen, dinnerware etc. Compare what is included vs renting them on top of venue rental.
 If you have guests from out of town, you may want to look at hotel/camping accommodations.

 Find out what the venue is providing and what you must bring in yourselves or rent.
 Some examples include a signing table, a ceremony arch, a sound system with a wireless or lapel microphone and easels for directional signage.

 Many indoor venues don’t allow real petals down the aisle.
-Some churches have restrictions on what decor can be placed at the altar.
-It is important to ask what is and isn’t allowed when touring your wedding venue.
+Some churches have restrictions on the type of decor for the altar.
+It is important to ask what is allowed when touring your wedding venue.

-It is always good to ask if the venue has a preferred vendor list and if you are required to pick from that list.
-If the venue agrees that you can bring your own vendors, check if there are any special requirements like insurance, business license etc that they will need from the vendors.
+It is always good to ask if the venue has a preferred vendor list.
+Some venues require that you pick vendors from that list.
+If the venue agrees that you can bring your vendors, check if there are any special requirements like insurance, business license etc that they will need from the vendors.

 A wedding venue coordinator has a different role compared to the day of coordinator.
 The venue coordinator works for the venue.

-The venue coordinators are involved with the catering, layout of the room, managing their staff and taking requests from the couple about the specifics of the day, like load-in times and AV requirements.
+The venue coordinators help with the catering, layout of the room, managing their staff and taking requests from the couple about the specifics of the day, like load-in times and AV requirements.

 Sometimes they will provide referrals to vendors, but they may receive kickbacks from vendors they refer.
 Still, if you don’t have a planner on your side, they are a good source of recommendations that are specific to that venue and it’s a good place to start.

 A hired independent wedding coordinator works for you.
 They will look out for your needs, specific requirements and will ensure the wedding day as a whole picture is running smoothly.
-They not only communicate and coordinate logistics with the venue but also ensure all the other vendors, like ceremony musicians, photographers, videographers, cake vendors, florists for the reception, etc. are communicated to and are on the same page throughout the day if needed.
+They communicate, coordinate logistics with the venue and ensure all the other vendors, like ceremony musicians, photographers, videographers, cake vendors, florists for the reception, etc. are on the same page throughout the day if needed.

-If a drunk cousin gets injured during the dance party, you don’t want to be held responsible.
-If the venue doesn’t have insurance, you’ll need to get your own.
-Some venues make it mandatory that you have your own insurance.
+You don’t want to be held responsible if a drunk cousin gets injured during the dance party.
+If the venue doesn’t ask for vendors to have insurance, you’ll need to get your own.
+Some venues make it mandatory that you have your insurance.

 If the venue does not offer a backup plan, [couples] should ask their wedding planner to provide backup options, including the pros and cons as well as any anticipated costs.
 “If couples don’t have a wedding planner, they can ask the venue for guidance on what they’ve seen done [in the past] to accommodate for a backup plan.